Sudarat Keyuraphan: Family and personal life

-Sudarat is married to Mr. Somyos Leelapunyalert, who is a real estate entrepreneur.
-They have 3 children whose names are Phumphat, Peeraphat, and Yossuda.

 Political work

 Sudarat began her political career as part of the Palang Dharma Party, being elected an MP for Bangkok's District 12 in the election of March 1992.
-She was reelected in September of the same year and was appointed deputy government spokesperson for Chuan Leekpai’s Government.
+She was reelected in September of the same year and was appointed deputy government spokesperson for Chuan Leekpai's Government.

 In 1994, Sudarat was appointed Secretary-General of the Palang Dharma Party and was also appointed Deputy Minister of Transport.

-In the 1995 Election, Sudarat was re-elected MP and was appointed Deputy Minister of Interior in Banharn Silpa-archa’s Government.
+In the 1995 Election, Sudarat was re-elected MP and was appointed Deputy Minister of Interior in Banharn Silpa-archa's Government.

 In 1996, Sudarat was once again elected MP and was the only member to be elected from Palang Dharma.